 The ability to manage your own finances and remain independent is essential.
 To support this, we want ATMs in the UK to talk to customers.

-Our 'Make Money Talk' campaign has had some real success working with major high street banks to encourage them to make their cash machines, and branches in general, more accessible to blind and partially sighted people.
+Our 'Make Money Talk' campaign has had some real success working with major high street banks to encourage them to make their cash machines and branches accessible to blind and partially sighted people.
 Currently the following banks provide talking ATMs at most of their branches:

 Some ATMs provided by Pay Point inside convenience stores also talk.

 We are currently also working with HSBC and Royal Bank of Scotland who are committing to providing talking ATMs in the future.

 - You need to have a pair of earphones with you to use a talking ATM.
 Any standard earphones will work like the ones you get with a mobile phone or MP3 player.
 Some banks will give you a pair of earphones you can keep and use at any talking ATM if you don’t have a pair.